Take early advice from a specialist

 No fault divorce, where one person does not have to blame the other for the breakdown of the marriage, is scheduled to start in Autumn 2021.

-For a divorce to be granted you need to be able to demonstrate that your marriage has irretrievably broken down by giving one of five reasons.
-Three of these only apply if you have been separated for more than two years.
-Otherwise, the options are adultery (which can be difficult to prove) and unreasonable behaviour.
-I find that the vast majority of people opt for unreasonable behaviour.
-The behaviour does not have to be extreme.
-Moves are being made to introduce “no fault” divorce where one person does not have to blame the other for the breakdown of the marriage but until that point couples have the best chance of remaining amicable if they don’t lay too much blame on the other party.
+Currently for a divorce to be granted you need to be able to demonstrate that your marriage has irretrievably broken down by giving one of five reasons.
+If you haven’t been separated for more than 2 years, the options are adultery (which can be difficult to prove if your spouse won’t admit it) and “unreasonable behaviour”.
+The behaviour does not have to be extreme and its always best to try to agree the examples with your spouse to prevent them slowing down the process.
+Couples have the best chance of remaining amicable if they don’t lay too much blame on the other party.
 An expert solicitor can persuade even the most reluctant spouses to cooperate with progressing a divorce.
 Usually it helps to explain that the reason for the divorce does not affect who gets what financially

-3. Be alert to the pitfalls
+Be alert to the pitfalls

-4. Find a solicitor you feel comfortable with
+Find a solicitor you feel comfortable with

 Your solicitor will be supporting you through one of the most challenging times of your life and it’s important you find someone you have confidence in.
 Our aim is to put you at ease from the moment you walk into our offices.
-We understand that you are facing situations you never wanted or expected to face and it is our job to help you make the right decisions for you and your family.
+We understand that you may be facing situations you never wanted or expected to face and it is our job to help you make the right decisions for you and your family.
 We will be on your side and are here to reduce the burden and worry of the coming months.

 To speak to one of our friendly solicitors for a free confidential chat give us a call today on 01423 594680.